FEDIToolbox/FEDI/documentation/source/index.rst

 Key Features
 ~~~~~~~~~~~~
-While **FEDI** is primarily intended for the processing and analysis of fetal and neonatal MRI data, some tools can be used for any type of MRI data.
-In summary, **FEDI** features:
+While **FEDI** is primarily designed for fetal and neonatal MRI, several tools are applicable to general MRI processing.
+In summary, **FEDI** provides:

 - **Gradient and b-vector tools:** Rotation of b-vectors, gradient-scheme conversion, and q-weight utilities.

-- **Diffusion MRI preprocessing:** Denoising, Gibbs removal, and bias-field correction.
+- **Diffusion MRI preprocessing:** Denoising, Gibbs artifact removal, and bias-field correction.

 - **Outlier detection and weighting:** Identification and weighting of outlier volumes, slices, or voxels for robust diffusion MRI processing.

-- **Reconstruction:** Reconstruction of the diffusion signal with the integration of outlier weights.
+- **Reconstruction:** Diffusion signal reconstruction with integrated outlier weighting.

-- **Motion correction for dMRI:**  Robust intra- and inter-volume motion correction designed for fetal and neonatal data, but compatible with any population.
+- **Motion correction for diffusion MRI:**  Robust intra- and inter-volume motion correction designed for fetal and neonatal data, but compatible with any population.

-- **FOD estimation:** Fiber-orientation distribution estimation using a pretrained spherical CNN model optimized for neonatal dMRI.
+- **FOD estimation:** Fiber-orientation distribution estimation using a pretrained spherical CNN model optimized for neonatal diffusion MRI.

 Getting Started
 ~~~~~~~~~~~~~~~

-**FEDI** runs on GNU/Linux, and macOS platforms.
-For most users, the easiest way to install **FEDI** is using pre-compiled packages.
-Refer to the install section for detailed instructions.
+**FEDI** runs on GNU/Linux and macOS platforms.
+For most users, the easiest way to install **FEDI** is through the available pre-compiled packages.
+Refer to the installation section for detailed instructions.
 A Docker image for **FEDI** will also be available soon.

-**FEDI** provides a set of easy-to-use command-line tools for processing and analyzing MRI data.
-These tools are all designed to be run from a terminal window using a consistent interface.
+**FEDI** provides a set of easy-to-use command-line tools for processing and analyzing MRI datasets.
+All tools follow a consistent command-line interface and are executed from a terminal window.

-This documentation covers many of **FEDI**'s functionalities.
-To get help with a specific tool, simply type its name followed by the -help option in your terminal.
+This documentation covers many of **FEDI**'s core functionalities.
+To obtain help for a specific tool, type its name followed by the ``--help`` option in your terminal.

 ..
 TIP::